Judy Blume MasterClass Review: Will This Class Help You Master Writing?

 PRACTICE

-For this writing practice, let’s go back in time . . . turn back the clock to when you were a child and consider issues that you had when you were younger.
+For this writing practice, let’s go back in time…turn back the clock to when you were a child and consider issues that you had when you were younger.
 Let’s take some inspiration from Judy Blume!

 Write a scene that focuses on you when you were either a teen or a child, including an event that’s memorable to you and that presented a problem and elicited an emotional response.
 Be sure to focus on dialogue!

 Take fifteen minutes to write.
-When you’re done, share it with us in the comments, and be sure to leave feedback for your fellow writers!
+When you’re done, share it with us in the practice box below, and be sure to leave feedback for your fellow writers in the comments!